 Some PR teams are known to work closer to designers on the actual layout, production and timeline of the show while others are in-house teams that know the brand aesthetic and can easily relay the narrative for the season’s collection statement to the press.

-Strategies to Land a Backstage Gig at Fashion Week
+Strategies to Get a Backstage Role at Fashion Week

 1. Reach out to stylists, influencers, photographers, or HMU (hair & makeup) artists